JaminFong/dali-pytorch/README.md

 # dali-pytorch
-This is a PyTorch toolkit for accelerated ImageNet training based on the distributed mode with [NVIDIA DALI](https://github.com/NVIDIA/DALI) equipped.
+This is a PyTorch toolkit for accelerating ImageNet training based on the distributed mode with [NVIDIA DALI](https://github.com/NVIDIA/DALI) equipped.
 Though with extremely high training speed, the toolkit achieves similar or higher performance than that reported in the original papers.

 ## Main Requirements (recommended)